 Letters of Recommendations

-- Who should I ask to be my recommenders?
+- Who should I ask to be my references?

-- We usually require two professional recommendations; however, recent graduates may submit one professional reference and one academic reference.
-If you have not yet completed your Bachelor’s degree, you may provide two academic recommendations.
+- We usually require two professional letters of recommendations; however, recent graduates may submit one professional reference and one academic reference.
+If you have not yet completed your Bachelor’s degree, you may provide two academic references.
 If you are self-employed, we accept recommendations from business clients.
 Please note, we do not accept recommendations from friends or family.

 APPLICATION REQUIREMENTSaDMISSION CRITERIA